spideron/check42/docs/checks/basic.md

 ### Password Policy

-**Purpose**: Check is the account has a password policy set.
+**Purpose**: Check if the account has a password policy set.
 The checker will notify the subscriber if no password policy was found on the account. https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html
 **Implemented in version**: 1.0